-There are several expected co-benefits from the project, including enhancing the local economy by creating jobs, supporting renewable energy innovation.
-There is also the potential to develop pollinator habitat during landscaping as an understorey to the array, supporting the biodiversity of our area.
+There are several expected co-benefits from the project, including enhancing the local economy by creating jobs and supporting renewable energy innovation.
+There is also the benefit of developing a pollinator habitat through naturalized landscaping as an understorey to the array, supporting the biodiversity of our area.